 5. Keep cash flowing

 On top of this, making sure to invoice customers on a regular and consistent basis will drastically improve your cash flow.
-A job management system like Tradify will help you track overheads, recover costs and get paid faster.
+A job management system like Tradify will help you track jobs, save money, and get paid faster.

 6. Keep your digital details up to date